How Seed Hardness Shapes Beak Angles Over Time

 than as a route through a closed structure.

-is not the absolute magnitude of force,
+What matters here is not the absolute magnitude of force.

-through which force is delivered.
+The way force is delivered.

 Depending on where the beak makes contact,